 Even though for many years I only had straw, weeds, kitchen scraps, leaves and plant residue to use as my organic material in the garden I still had what I considered to be a healthy garden.

 Built in Disease and Pest Control

 A little study into what great biodynamic and organic gardeners have done and you’ll find out in a hurry that pest control and disease is not something they worry about a lot — because there’s no need to.
-Soil life and the plants themselves — if supplied with the proper food can pretty much fend for themselves without our constant attention.
+Soil life and the plants themselves — if supplied with the proper food (organic materials) can pretty much fend for themselves without our constant attention.

 Although I’ve certainly lived the nightmare of hand killing hoards of squash bugs and potato beetles 3 times a day for a month or two in prior years — my pest problems have been minimum compared to what I hear about.

 This year seems the most pest free of any I’ve experienced.
 Of course — it ain’t over ’till it’s over — and it’s still early summer AND we’ve had nice rains.
 No drought makes for less stress on plants — and less stress means less pest bugs.